 Type: Lossless compression

-File size for 3-min song: 15-25 MB
+File size (3-min song): 15-25 MB

 Pros:

-- Open source, free
+- Open source, completely free with no patents

-- Metadata support (album art, tags)
+- Excellent metadata support (album art, lyrics, tags)

 Cons:

-- Large file sizes
+- Large file sizes compared to MP3/AAC

 - Not supported by some portable devices

-4. WAV (Waveform Audio File Format)
+4. WAV (Waveform Audio File Format) Professional Standard

 Released: 1991

-Type: Uncompressed
+Type: Uncompressed PCM

-File size for 3-min song: 30-50 MB
+File size (3-min song): 30-50 MB

 Pros:

-- Perfect quality
+- Perfect, uncompressed quality

-- No compression artifacts
+- No compression artifacts or quality loss

 Cons:

-- Huge file sizes
+- Huge file sizes (10x larger than MP3)

-- No compression (wastes space)
+- No compression - wastes storage space

-Other Formats
+Other Audio Formats You Should Know

 OGG Vorbis